jaysun025/MERN-Auth-API-1/README.md

 # Express API & Authentication

-Throughout this tutorial, we'll build an Express API as the back end to a job board application where users can post job openings.
-In order for the job seekers to be able to see and potentially apply to the jobs, this needs to be an ‘open readʼ model with the ability for all users to see (i.e., read) the jobs.
-However, it wouldn't make sense if a job seeker could edit or delete jobs, so we'll add ownership to the job model and make sure that only the user who created the job can update or delete it.
-In order to determine which users are authorized to modify which job documents, we need a user model and a system for authenication.

-We'll start by creating the Job resource.
-Then we'll add a User resource and connect the two using Mongoose relationships.
-Finally, we'll use Passport middleware to add authentication.
+Throughout this tutorial, we'll build an Express API as the back end to a boilplate application that has users and authenticates them using Passport middleware.

 ## Basic Express API Setup